dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 <BoxView Color="{StaticResource themeColor}" />
 ```

 Any attribute value in curly braces is *always* a XAML markup extension.
 However, XAML markup extensions can also be referenced without the use of curly braces.

+> [!NOTE]
-Several XAML markup extensions are part of the XAML 2009 specification.
+> Several XAML markup extensions are part of the XAML 2009 specification.
 These appear in XAML files with the customary `x` namespace prefix, and are commonly referred to with this prefix.

 In addition to the markup extensions discussed in this article, the following markup extensions are included in .NET MAUI and discussed in other articles: